Your teeth are made from tough stuff. Their outer layer, the enamel, is the strongest substance in your body.

-Acidic foods and drinks.
-Citrus fruits can wear down enamel.
-Sodas, lemonade, and sports and energy drinks are the most harmful drinks.
+Acidic foods and drinks: Citrus fruits can wear down enamel.
+Sodas, lemonade, and sports and energy drinks are the most harmful beverages.

-Acid reflux.
-It brings stomach acids back into your esophagus and mouth.
+Acid reflux: It brings stomach acids up into your esophagus and mouth.

 Don’t forget to brush your teeth for 2 minutes, twice a day, with a fluoride toothpaste.
-A fluoride mouth rinse will also help.
+A mouth rinse with fluoride will also help.